-In our day-to-day office operations, we strive to lower our energy consumption, fully utilise resources, and recycle waste.
+The Group understands that saving resources is one crucial mean to reduce carbon footprint.
+In our day-to-day office operations, we strive to lower our energy consumption, fully utilise resources, and to promote source separation of domestic waste.

 Our staff recycle used paper for printing, re-use old envelopes for internal communication or drafting, and prefer electronic to printed communication.
 To cut down GHG emission at source, most of our printing paper is purchased from suppliers who use cultivated trees.